CloudLabsAI-Azure/Defender-for-Cloud-v2/Instructions/Labs/Module 5 - Defender for DevOps .md

     </body>
     </html>
     ```

+1. After writing your code, you can commit the changes by filling in the commit message and selecting whether to commit directly to the main branch or a different one.

+1. Click **Commit** to save the file to your repository.

 1. Navigate back to the **Pipelines** pane in of the **Pipelines** hub.

 1. In the **Create your first Pipeline** window, click **Create pipeline**.